What did you think an artist would pick up on from your poem?

 Poet Amy Newman: I was surprised by the shift of the first line in stanza four.
 There the speaker carries out her punishment, and where Stacy manipulates the line is a kind of emphasis of the manipulation on the speaker’s part, which will punish the fox and his hunger so—and by this, destroy her own paradise.
 [Editor’s note: the poem’s original text did not have that line indented, but the designer made that shift.]

 Artist Stacy Isenbarger: I enjoy how the orange cord pushes out the line that ends in hunger.
-As a moment where this poem & image connect on the page, I appreciate how much more weight is felt in this desire for more.
+As a moment where this poem and image connect on the page, I appreciate how much more weight is felt in this desire for more.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Amy Newman: The working title of my second book Camera Lyrica was Realism/Naturalism, because so much of that book is taken up with the challenge artists have of recording the “real” without arresting it in time.
-Most inspiring is the very question of constitutes “real”—the description of exterior, material elements outside of you, or your interior perception of the world—a debate Virginia Woolf settles, I think, when she writes, “Life is not a series of gig lamps symmetrically arranged; life is a luminous halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end.”
+Most inspiring is the very question of what constitutes the “real”—the description of exterior, material elements outside of you, or your interior perception of the world—a debate Virginia Woolf settles, I think, when she writes, “Life is not a series of gig lamps symmetrically arranged; life is a luminous halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end.”

 How does literature fit into your creative life as a visual artist?